holoviz/.github/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 <!--
 Thanks for contacting us!
-Please read and follow these instructions carefully, then delete this introductory text to keep your issue easy to read.
+Please read and follow these instructions carefully, then you can delete this introductory text.
 Note that the issue tracker is NOT the place for usage questions and technical assistance; post those at [Discourse](https://discourse.holoviz.org) instead.
 Issues without the required information below may be closed immediately.
 -->